 There are far more opportunities to create a stunning home in the countryside than there have been for many years.
 But putting together a coherent strategy is essential if you are to avoid making an expensive mistake that could prevent a successful outcome.

 It’s why we so strongly recommend seeking the advice of your local planning consultant.
-The team you form with your planning consultant and architect will be instrumental in securing the consent you seek and being able to convert your barn into a home that fulfills all your dreams and desires.
+The team you form with your planning consultant and architect will be instrumental in securing the consent you seek and being able to convert your barn into a home that fulfils all your dreams and desires.